GaloyMoney/proof-of-sats/readme.md

 ### createLiabilitiesTree

-Generate a liabilities tree from the given list of liabilities.
+Generate a liabilities' tree from the given list of userInfo.
-The function accepts a list of liabilities and returns a merkle tree.
+The function accepts a list of userInfo and returns a merkle tree.
 The tree is made up of TreeNodes.
 The structure of a TreeNode is defined below.

 ```